cran-task-views/MissingData/MissingData.md

 spatio-temporal interpolation and censored data are not covered by the Missing Data task view.

-If you think that we missed some important packages in this list, please e-mail the maintainers or submit an issue or pull request in the GitHub repository linked above.
+If you think we have missed some important packages in this list, please e-mail the maintainers or submit an issue or pull request in the GitHub repository linked above.